FOyelude/Analysis-of-Power-Outage-over-the-Last-10-Years/README.md

 ---

 # 📌 Executive Summary

-The stability of the U.S. power grid is under increasing pressure.
-Over the last decade, **outage frequency has risen sharply — up 139%** — driven primarily by extreme weather, growing security threats, and ageing infrastructure.
-These outages disrupt businesses, weaken energy security, and expose critical vulnerabilities across the electric system.
+The U.S. power grid is facing mounting pressure from **multiple, rapidly evolving threats**.
+Over the past decade, outage frequency has surged, driven by a combination of **extreme weather, rising physical attacks, operational strain, and supply–demand stress**.
+These disruptions now pose significant risks to national reliability, economic stability, and public confidence.

-Our analysis of ten years of national outage data reveals that **weather remains the single largest driver of grid disruption**, responsible for **54.6% of all events** and **65.3% of total downtime days**.
-Regions such as **SERC, WECC, and TRE** face the greatest exposure, highlighting the need for targeted infrastructure reinforcement and climate-resilient upgrades.
+Our analysis of ten years of outage data shows that **weather and natural disasters remain the leading cause**, responsible for **35.3% of all recorded events** nationwide.
+However, **physical attacks and vandalism have emerged as a close second**, contributing **30.7%** of all events.
+In the **WECC region**, nearly **half of all outages (47.7%)** are caused by physical attacks, making it one of the most significant security vulnerabilities in the country.

-Beyond natural hazards, the grid faces a rising threat from **intentional attacks**.
-Vandalism and physical assaults account for nearly half of outages in the **WECC** region alone and represent a growing national risk. **Human and operational errors** have also increased by **108% since 2018**, suggesting systemic strain within grid operations.
+While natural and intentional threats dominate, operational issues are also worsening. **Human and procedural errors have risen by 108% since 2018**, indicating growing stress on grid operations, workforce capability, and procedural discipline.

-The consequences extend beyond frequency. **Supply and demand imbalances now produce the longest downtimes**, averaging **15 days per event** and causing nearly **70% of total demand loss**.
-Regions like **NPCC and MRO** show particularly long recovery times, indicating critical weaknesses in load management and grid flexibility.
+The severity of outages is amplified by the changing nature of grid stress. **Supply–demand imbalances now produce the longest downtimes**, averaging **15 days per event** and accounting for **nearly 70% of total demand loss**.
+Regions such as **NPCC and MRO** experience the longest recovery periods, exposing weaknesses in forecasting accuracy, reserve margins, and interconnection flexibility.

-Customer impact is most pronounced in **WECC, SERC, and TRE**, where outages affect the highest number of people.
-In **WECC alone**, nearly **30% of all affected customers** reside, primarily due to weather-related events.
+Customer impact is highest in **WECC, SERC, and TRE**, which collectively account for the majority of affected households. **WECC alone represents nearly 30% of all impacted customers**, primarily driven by weather-related events and physical attacks.

-Overall, the findings underscore a grid that is increasingly vulnerable, both structurally and operationally. **Strengthening infrastructure, improving demand-supply forecasting, enhancing cyber-physical security, and modernising operational processes** will be essential to building a more resilient and reliable energy future.
+Overall, the findings reveal a grid that is **structurally vulnerable, operationally strained, and increasingly exposed to both natural and man-made threats**.
+Strengthening the system will require coordinated investment across four priorities:

+* **Climate-resilient infrastructure**
+* **Enhanced physical security**
+* **Modernised operational and workforce practices**
+* **Smarter supply–demand planning and response systems**

-This analysis provides **utilities, regulators, and policymakers** with the evidence needed to prioritise investments, reduce downtime, and mitigate the growing risks affecting millions of customers nationwide.
+This analysis provides a **clear roadmap** for utilities, regulators, and policymakers to reduce outage risk, shorten recovery times, and build a more resilient national power grid capable of meeting the demands of the next decade.

 ---